Engee documentation

 end

-Here, for dimension inheritance, an array with the required dimensions (mock_input) consisting of zeros is taken and multiplied by the element of the parameter set in the block parameters in section Setting parametersand then its dimension is taken.
+Here, to inherit dimensions, an array with the necessary dimensions (mock_input) is taken, consisting of zeros, and multiplied by the element of the parameter specified in the block settings in the Setting up the parameters section, after which its dimension is taken.

-• Use common method for types and dimensions inheritance - adds the Common types and dimensions inheritance method cell, which uses a common method to override inheritance of types and dimensions at the same time.
+• Use common method for types and dimensions inheritance — adds the Common types and dimensions inheritance method cell, which uses a common method to redefine inheritance of types and dimensions simultaneously.

-Unlike specific methods for types (Types inheritance method) or dimensions (Dimensions inheritance method), the generic method includes both types and dimensions at the same time:
+Unlike specific methods for types (Types inheritance method) or dimensions (Dimensions inheritance method), the general method includes both types and dimensions at the same time:

-• If the checkbox is unchecked (by default) - general method is ignored, dimensions and input/output port types are inherited according to the rules specified in the input/output port description or in the Override type inheritance method (if enabled) and Override dimensions inheritance method (if enabled).
+• If unchecked (by default), the general method is ignored, the dimensions and types of input/output ports are inherited according to the rules specified in the description of the input/output ports or in the inheritance methods Override type inheritance method (if enabled) and Override dimensions inheritance method (if enabled).

 function propagate_types_and_dimensions(inputs_types::Vector{DataType}, inputs_dimensions::Vector{<:Dimensions})::Tuple{Vector{DataType}, Vector{<:Dimensions}}